-This is one of the best ways to kill dangerous infectious germs that cause illness, and it’s very effective in doing so.
-Antibacterial soap is more effective than regular soap at killing germs because it contains an active ingredient called triclosan which helps to break down the cell walls of bacteria and other micro-organisms, killing them instantly.
+- Antibacterial soap is more effective than regular soap at killing germs because it contains active anti-bacterial ingredients or agents which help to break down the cell walls of bacteria

 - You can use them to clean up messes, spills, and pet messes.

 ● Always make sure children have washed their hands before eating or after using the toilet.